 Post Show talks:

-Mercury Studio, Weds 19 April with Dr Mary Mazzilli, Lecturer in Drama and Literature, LiFTS, University of Essex
+Mercury Studio, Weds 19 April at Mercury Colchester with Dr Mary Mazzilli, Lecturer in Drama and Literature, LiFTS, University of Essex.

 Director Ng Choon Ping, Design Moi Tran, Video Design Gillian Tan, Lighting Design Neill Brinkworth, Movement Rose Ryan.
 With live taiko drumming by Joji Hirota